chelseah02/Spoontastic/README.md

 Describe any challenges encountered while building the app.
 I think I have successfully completed routing of the pages, so clicking on a recipe leads to its unique page.
 However, the representation of the details data is still presenting challenges to me as well as the generation of a graphic as of Monday 4/3/2023 9:45pm PT.

+AS OF WEDNESDAY 4/5/2022 11:20 AM PDT
+All required features are sucessfully complete!

 ## License